Chargebacks: what they are and how to protect your business

 Managing chargeback accounting and fees

-Keeping your books accurate is essential when dealing with chargebacks.
+Accurate bookkeeping is essential when dealing with chargebacks.
 When a chargeback occurs, you need to account for the reversed sale, any associated fees, and the potential loss of revenue.

-If you accept a chargeback or lose a dispute, you should record the chargeback fee as an operating expense, similar to other bank fees.
+If you accept a chargeback or lose a dispute, record the chargeback fee as an operating expense, similar to other bank fees.
 The original sale amount may need to be written off as a bad debt.

 Protecting your business from chargeback fraud